What is DMIST?

 DMIST has two levels of participation, Sponsor and Ambassador.
 Sponsors must be market participants (e.g., clearing firms, exchanges, executing brokers, customers, etc.).
 Sponsors will oversee the process for developing standards, may submit proposals for developing standards, will appoint Ambassadors, and will approve industry standards.
 Ambassadors will be subject matter experts that form working groups for developing and vetting standards.
 Ambassadors may also submit proposals for developing standards to the Sponsor Board and may respond to consultations on standards.
-DMIST is seeking Sponsors and Ambassadors that broadly represent the exchange-traded and cleared derivatives industry and are committed to implementing approved standards.
+DMIST is seeking Sponsors and Ambassadors that broadly represent the exchange-traded and cleared derivatives industry.

 Neither Sponsor nor Ambassador participants will be considered statutory members pursuant to the Delaware General Corporation Law.